tuobangli/author_ber6/README.md

-Submit REDS: Mean to the annual of statistics, after further polishing.
+Submit REDS: Mean to the annual of statistics, immediately.